-In 2016, nearly two-thirds of Nevada gaming revenue came from slot machines, a monthly average of around $600 million of the total $950 million statewide.
-As recent as 1984, slot revenue represented 53 percent of total gaming revenue in Nevada.
-In the earlier days of Las Vegas in the 1950s and ‘60s, slot revenue represented an even smaller portion of total gaming revenue.
+In 2016, nearly two-thirds of Nevada gaming revenue came from slot machines.
+That’s a monthly average of around $600 million of the total $950 million statewide.
+As recently as 1984, slot revenue represented 53 percent of total gaming revenue in Nevada.
+In the 1950s and 1960s, slot revenue represented an even smaller portion of total gaming revenue.

 In some, if not most, jurisdictions, slot revenue contributes the majority share of gaming revenue.